- Competitive Analysis

 - 56% of those with a website say their website has a responsive design.

 SMBs + Digital Marketing: Let’s Talk About the Money, Honey

-50% of SMBs do not have a website, and of those, 30% cite cost as the reason why and 35% feel their operations is too small to warrant a website (2016).
+- 60% of SMBs do not have a website, and of those, 30% cite cost as the reason why and 35% feel their operations is too small to warrant a website (2016).